-Making music together requires trust in the process, a security that leads to unforced results.
-Debus sees it as the conductor’s job to give this process space and boundaries.
-Rather than the maestro isolated in his ivory tower, Debus works from the ground up, slowly structuring an interplay between playing and listening.
-“Once the connection is there, the musicians can and will function as a collective,” he says.
-“Then anything is possible.
-There’s nothing better than an orchestra that gets on stage with fire in its eyes and lifeblood in its playing.”
+Making music together requires the trust that something can emerge without forcing it.
+Debus sees it as his responsibility as a conductor to provide this space with boundaries.
+He is not a maestro in an ivory tower, but rather a builder of a fluid, delicate entity composed of playing and listening.
+“Once the connection is there, the musicians can and want to function as a collective.
+Then anything is possible.
+There is nothing more beautiful than an orchestra on stage with fiery eyes and heartfelt passion.”

-„COC music director Johannes Debus keeps his 100-plus orchestra on a tight leash, rarely, as so often occurs with Elektra, allowing their enthusiasm to drown out the singers.
-And, while Strauss’s score may have come as a shock in 1909, it is a wondrous marvel for today’s ears when so expertly elucidated by Debus.”The Toronto Star
+„“COC music director Johannes Debus keeps his 100-plus orchestra on a tight leash, rarely, as so often occurs with “Elektra”, allowing their enthusiasm to drown out the singers.
+And, while Strauss’s score may have come as a shock in 1909, it is a wondrous marvel for today’s ears when so expertly elucidated by Debus.””The Toronto Star

-The conductor considers himself a transatlantic hybrid.
-“It’s very enriching to have one foot on each continent,” he says.
-“I have access to the best of both worlds and try to connect them.”
-In North America, Debus guest conducts renowned ensembles such as the Cleveland Orchestra and the Boston Symphony Orchestra.
-In 2016, he made his debut at the Metropolitan Opera leading a performance of “Salome.”
-Meanwhile, in Europe, Debus has conducted orchestras such as the ORF Radio Symphony Orchestra in Vienna, the Frankfurt Radio Symphony, and the Hallé Orchestra.
-His work in opera has brought him to the Bavarian State Opera in Munich, the Berlin State Opera, the Frankfurt Opera, the English National Opera, and the Opéra National de Lyon.
-In 2014, Debus gave his debut at the BBC Proms with the Britten Sinfonia; in 2015 he led a new production of “The Tales of Hoffmann” at the Bregenz Festival.
-As a guest conductor, he has performed at international festivals such as the Biennale du Venezia, Schwetzinger Festspiele, Festival d'Automne, Lincoln Center Festival, Ruhrtriennale, Suntory Summer Festival, and the Spoleto Festival.
+Debus describes himself as a transatlantic hybrid.
+“Having one foot on both continents is very enriching.
+I have the best of both worlds and try to connect them,” he says.
+In North America, Debus is a guest conductor with major symphony orchestras such as the Cleveland Orchestra and the Boston Symphony Orchestra.
+In 2016, he made his debut at the Metropolitan Opera in New York conducting “Salome”.
+In Europe, Debus conducts the ORF Radio Symphony Orchestra Vienna, the Frankfurt Radio Symphony Orchestra, and the Hallé Orchestra.
+He has also conducted at prestigious opera houses including the Bavarian State Opera in Munich, the Berlin State Opera (Staatsoper Unter den Linden), the Frankfurt Opera, the English National Opera, and the Opéra National de Lyon.
+In 2014, he made his debut at the BBC Proms with the Britten Sinfonia, and in 2015, he led a new production of “The Tales of Hoffmann” at the Bregenz Festival.
+As a guest conductor, he has performed at several international festivals, including the Biennale di Venezia, Schwetzinger Festspiele, Festival d'Automne in Paris, Lincoln Center Festival, Ruhrtriennale, Suntory Summer Festival, and the Spoleto Festival.